Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Asset depletion – Qualify on assets, not income.
 For high net worth borrowers.

-Traditional loans – Still best if your tax returns show enough income.
+Traditional conforming loans – Still best if your tax returns show enough income.
 Lowest rates.
+W-2 employees and those with clean tax returns should start here.

 Pre-approval: Quick once we analyze statements.
 Calculate income.
 Usually 2 to 3 days.